anyscale/madewithml.github.io/docs/mlops-course.md

 <h2 class="ai-center-all mt-0 mb-2 md-typeset">Wait!
 All the lessons are 100% free?</h2>

 Yes.
 The lessons above are 100% free and you can learn all the fundamentals of MLOps by going through them. **So what exactly is the paid course for?** It's extremely difficult to learn things on your own without the proper structure and experience, especially complicated topics such as MLOps.
-So we're offering the exact structure and experience you need to master the MLOps fundamentals in just 4 weeks. <a href="#four-weeks">Yes 4 weeks is more than enough</a>.
+So we're offering the exact structure and experience you need to master the MLOps fundamentals in just 6 weeks. <a href="#six-weeks">Yes 6 weeks is more than enough</a>.

 <div class="row ai-features">
     <div class="col-md-6 ai-feature" data-aos="fade-right">